-To publicly notify the matters that the Council will consider in determining whether or not to commence action to prohibit, restrict, or in some other way, require things to be done regarding keeping animals for domestic purposes.
+To publicly notify the matters that the Council will consider in determining whether or not to commence compliance action to require things to be done regarding keeping animals for domestic purposes.

 To assist in reducing the impact of domestic animals on native fauna and their habitat.